ids-s1-20/project-tut3_team10/proposal/proposal.md

 year, sex, age, number of suicides, population, number of suicides per one hundred thousand people, the HDI (Human Development Index) of each country, the GDP of each country, the GDP per capita of each country and the generation of the victims.
+Each row indicates an observation which is grouped by gender, age group, country and year respectively.
+The rows are ordered first by country in ascending order, then year in ascending order, then finally suicides per 100k population in descending order.

 ``` r
 library(tidyverse)